ALILALI76/4x4-TicTacToe/README.md

 **How the game works:**

-Symbols 'X' and 'O' are alternately placed in squares 1-16 until there are three of the same symbols next to each other \n either vertically, horizontally or diagonally in which case the symbol looses or until all 16 squares are occupied which results in a draw.
+Symbols 'X' and 'O' are alternately placed in squares 1-16 until there are three of the same symbols next to each other either vertically, horizontally or diagonally in which case the symbol looses or until all 16 squares are occupied which results in a draw.
 Symbols are placed by typing in the number of the desired square into the console and confirmed by pressing the enter button.
 You play with 2 players and you may choose who starts the game as 'X'.